daniwasonline/miniboard/README.md

 #### DRM content (currently only Netflix)
 On Windows, macOS, or x64/86 Linux, you don't need to do anything!
 Just set your default browser to the browser of your choice to watch Netflix and you're all set!

-On ARMHF Linux (commonly found on Raspberry Pis), it's a bit more complicated.
+On ARMHF/ARM64 Linux (commonly found on Raspberry Pis), it's a bit more complicated.
 You need to install [docker-chromium-armhf](https://github.com/monkaBlyat/docker-chromium-armhf) with a [custom Dockerfile](https://gist.github.com/Dannnington/3e09f9a0e03f9621118426161b72bf75) in order to get DRM-protected content working.

-**Linux ARM64 and ARMV7L are not supported.**

 #### Last-song-played module (powered by Last.fm, which supports Spotify as well (premium only))
 - A [Last.fm](https://www.last.fm) account, to create an API key and to get scrobbles